namkyodai/2022-UrbanComputation-SUTD/assignment/week2-assignment.md

 - Step 5 - (Optional) - Create a connection to PostgreSQL databases from R environment and copy these SQL that you create in step 3 and 4 and run them in R.

 - Step 6 (Optional) - Anyone of you if wish to learn more about [PostGIS](https://postgis.net/), visit its website and

+## Important notes
+- If you have any issue, pls go to and post issue [https://github.com/namkyodai/2022-UrbanComputation-SUTD/issues](https://github.com/namkyodai/2022-UrbanComputation-SUTD/issues) so I or other members of the class can address timely and all of us can see the solutions
+- You can also upload your solutions under issue

+Cheers

+Nam